gbusch/bme680_home_monitor/README.md

 * Jumper wires (female-female) to connect ESP32 and sensor.
 * A micro-USB charger to power the ESP32.
 * A Raspberry Pi with (micro) SD card and power supply.
 I got an ABOX (now LABISTS) Raspberry Pi 3B+ starter kit which also contained case, power supply, heat sinks and SD card.
 Cost: around 85 € (A bare Raspberry Pi costs only half, but I recommend to get one proper kit since you can use it for many other projects at the same time as well).

+## How to get started
+* Get the parts from the shopping list
+* Follow [this description](./esp32_bme680/README.md) to connect the sensor and upload the software to the ESP32.
+Each time serial output is printed, the LED of the ESP32 blinks.
+For that reason most ```Serial.println()``` are commented out in the script.
+You might want to use these statements at first for debugging.
+* Follow [this description](./raspberrypi/README.md) to setup the Raspberry Pi.
+* You can now point your browser to ```http://<address of your raspberry pi>:3000/d/kpBr4Nzgz/home-measurements?orgId=1``` to see your measurements in a dashboard.